 Introduction / History

-Nearly three million Turkmen live in Turkmenistan, which is located in south Central Asia along the Caspian Sea.
+More than four million Turkmen live in Turkmenistan, which is located in south Central Asia along the Caspian Sea.
 Many others live in the surrounding Asian nations of Kazakhstan, Iran, Afghanistan, and Uzbekistan.
-Their culture has been strongly influenced in the past by both the Turkic conquerors, who imposed their language on them, and the Arabs, who forced them to convert to Islam.
+Their culture has been strongly influenced in the past by both Turkic conquerors, who imposed their language on them, and Arabs, who forced them to convert to Islam.
 Long ago, they developed a strong ethnic identity as "children of the desert" because they would plunder rich caravans of Persian traders.

 What Are Their Lives Like?